ailinykh/blog/blog/2021-02-16-dependency-inversion-principle.md

 tags: [swift, SOLID, dependency inversion, architecture, ios]
 ---

-The Dependency Inversion Principle is the last one from [SOLID](https://en.wikipedia.org/wiki/SOLID) which stands for decoupling a system into independent modules.
-It means that one part of a system should not depend from another one directly.
+The Dependency Inversion Principle is the last one from [SOLID](https://en.wikipedia.org/wiki/SOLID) stands for decoupling the system into independent modules.
+It means that one part of a system should not depend on another one directly.

 Let's see an example.
 <!--truncate-->